MLGMAG/TheoryOfInfoEncoding/README.md

-# Theory Of Info Encoding
+# Theory of info encoding